Association of Asset Management Professionals

 To earn recertification, you may either:

-*Retake the CRL Exam - $299 exam fee CLICK HERE
+*Retake the CRL Exam - $299 exam fee CLICK HERE for dates.

 *Participate in a minimum of thirty (30) contact hours (equivalent of 3 CEUs) of relevant skill development and/or training within the three (3) year certification period - $150 processing fee.
 Hours/Credits earned during one certification period do not carry over to the next certification period.